-How do we hire data scientists at SAS, since we are not unique in our search for a rare talent type that continues to be in high demand?
-This post is the last in a series on finding data scientists, based on best practices at SAS and illustrated with some of our own “unicorns.”
-You can read my first blog post on calling them unicorns and for tips 1 and 2 on finding them in an MS in Analytics Program or from a great program you may not have heard of.
-You can read tips 3 and 4 on how to find this kind of talent outside the traditional STEM academic disciplines.
-And tips 5, 6, and 7 detail the value we’ve found in intern programs, social networks, and sponsorship of foreign nationals.
+Because finding analytical talent continues to be a challenge for most, here I offer tips 5, 6, and 7 of my ten tips for finding data scientists, based on best practices at SAS and illustrated with some of our own “unicorns.”
+You can read my first blog post for why they are called unicorns and for tips 1 and 2 on finding them in an MS in Analytics Program or from a great program you’ve never heard of.
+You can read tips 3 and 4 on how to find this kind of talent outside the traditional academic disciplines.
+Today’s post focuses on interns, social networks, and sponsorship for permanent residency.

 9. Think about what kind of data scientist you need

-10. Don’t expect your unicorns to grow their horns overnight
+10. Don’t expect unicorns to grow horns overnight